 The subject name can be modified by clicking on it and updating the text field that shows.
 Once finished, clicking elsewhere on the screen will then update the subject in the system.

-Below are the three key sections included in the ticket sidebar, though more sections may be available depending on the ticket channel.
+Below are the two key sections included in the ticket sidebar, though more sections may be available depending on the ticket channel.

 - Number - The ticket number.

 - Brand - The brand the ticket is in, can be changed by clicking on the name (red dotted line) and filling out the form that shows.

 - Department - The current department